-A French nun survived the Spanish flu and both world wars.
-Now she’s beaten covid-19 days before she turns 117.
+Nun who survived flu pandemic, both world wars and coronavirus celebrates 117th birthday with red wine

 Tavella told Var-Matin newspaper that the nun was more upset about a disruption in her routine than in her health.

 “She wanted to know, for example, if the meal and bed times were going to change,” Tavella said.
-“She showed no fear of the illness, in fact she was more worried about the other residents.”
+“She showed no fear of the illness.
+In fact, she was more worried about the other residents.”

 While in isolation, Sister André spent most of her time praying, she told Le Parisien, and longing for the days when she could have meals with friends and go on walks in the garden.